 Ultimate Sydney Indoor Play Centre

 Ultimate Sydney in Northmead is a huge entertainment venue, launched in 2016 by two mums who have seven children between them!
-It is home to Australia’s largest indoor play centre, divided in two, so little ones are kept safe and secure.
-It's open daily.

 Entertainment Quarter, Moore Park

-EQ Moore Park has two excellent outdoor playgrounds to explore or you can take the kids inside for a creative treat to Plaster Painting Studios, which is open every day for fun plaster painting activities.
-Kids will love all the activities at the Wednesday and Saturday Cambridge Markets where there are gourmet goods, pony rides, jumping castles, a choo-choo train and lots more.
+Kids will love all the activities at the Wednesday and Saturday EQ Markets, where there are gourmet goods, pony rides, jumping castles, a choo-choo train, and lots more.

 Darling Harbour for Toddlers

-3. Best Big Thrills
+3. Big Thrills for Little Ones

 Summer Fun

-If your little one is hot and bothered, a trip to Raging Waters might just be on the cards!
-Although there are heaps of super slides and rides for bigger kids and adults, what most parents don't know is that Nickelodeon Beach, Dinosaur Lagoon and The Beach are all totally toddler and family-friendly.
+Although there are heaps of super slides and rides for bigger kids and adults, what most parents don't know is that Nickelodeon Beach, Dinosaur Lagoon, and The Beach are all totally toddler-friendly.

 Indoor Playgrounds in Shopping Centres